lanthale/LibRawFX/README.md

 You can also use the lib without adding the file handler.
 What I mean is that you can also forget the "...install" line and just load a file URL with the lib (see the `TestApp.java` to see how it works).

 ## Steps to create your own build:
-- OpenJDK/Adoptium 22 or newer
+- OpenJDK/Adoptium 24 or newer
-- JavaFX 20 or newer (22 is recommended)
+- JavaFX 24
 - SET JAVA_HOME variable
 - Execute `mvn clean compile package -f LibRawFX/pom.xml`
 - To run the example execute `mvn javafx:run@cli-default`